 I’m not saying you can afford to respond to every Craigslist ad or Modest Needs post, but I suggest not second guessing the motivations behind the request or judging the person because of it.
 A liar, or a cheat will have to answer to God for his use of your donation.
 You will only have to answer for whether or not you gave when asked.

 You don’t have to run a marathon or raise thousands of dollars.
 You can take a little of your time to deliver your old baby clothes to a single mom in need, take some of those cookies you baked and deliver them to a nursing home.
-Even with little to no money or time, charity can become a part of your Advent preparation.
+Even with little to no money or time, charitable giving can become a part of your Christmas preparation.
 If you have a gift card you still haven’t used, why not pass it along to someone else?
 Or sometimes credit card reward points can be used purchase gift cards that you can have on hand.

 UPDATE: As I was finishing up this post and preparing to hit publish, I noticed Simcha posted a great companion piece over on the National Catholic Register.
 She makes some great suggestions, and I love her final thought.